-Start with only a drop or two of sea buckthorn berry oil on your fingertips.
+Start with only a drop of sea buckthorn berry oil on your fingertips.
 A little goes a long way, trust us.

 Don’t do this treatment right before you rush out to work in the morning, give yourself a chance to relax and leave time to really let it soak in.